IHEARTCOOKIES/XMPFramework/README.md

 ## License

 XMPFramework is available under the MIT license.
+The underlying component, Adobe XMP ToolKit, that makes this framework possible runs on BSD.
 See the LICENSE file for more info.